Trying to get Pregnant? The ABCs of Fertility

 Devices to track your ovulation

-- Thermometer – You can also take your basal body temparature each morning before getting out of bed.
-A spike in temparature will mean you have ovulated.
+- Thermometer – You can also take your basal body temperature each morning before getting out of bed.
+A spike in temperature will mean you have ovulated.

 - Billings’ method – You can use this method to track your fertility by paying attention to the sensation of your vulva and the appearance of your discharge.
 If you keep track of this you establish a pattern.

-- Calender – This is the easiest method.
-After you have established your cycle, you can use a calender to circle the days your cycle begins and ends and the days that you will ovulate in between.
+- Calendar – This is the easiest method.
+After you have established your cycle, you can use a calendar to circle the days your cycle begins and ends and the days that you will ovulate in between.